gopalthedeveloper/PHP-worker-manager/README.md

 # PHP-worker-manager
 Implimentation of baground worker manager.
-Its is for simple paralle procesing a code.
+Its is for simple parallel procesing a code.